City-of-Helsinki/drupal-helfi-platform/documentation/queue.md

 ## Local development

-Only Etusivu has Artemis service running, so you must have Etusivu instance is up and running.
+Only Etusivu has Artemis service running by default.
+Make sure Etusivu instance is up and running.

+Define `queue` Docker compose profile if you wish to manage your own Artemis instance.
+See [Compose profiles](/documentation/local.md#compose-profiles) documentation for more information.

 Add something like this to your `local.settings.php` file:
 ```php